-The Federal Motor Carrier Safety Administration (FMCSA) reports that 227 buses were involved in fatal crashes in the U.S. in 2016.
+According to the Federal Motor Carrier Safety Administration, there were 4,696 fatal crashes involving large trucks or buses across the country in 2019.
 Although bus accidents occur less frequently than car accidents, they have the potential to cause serious injuries to individuals involved in a crash.

-Contact our team today to learn how we can help you recover after a bus accident.
+Contact our team today to learn how we can help you recover after a bus accident in Houston, TX.

 Common Causes of Bus Accidents

 Most motor vehicle accidents are caused by human error.
 Common causes of bus accidents include: